Skip to main content

 • Confirm microphone permissions are granted (required for recording)

-Double Initialization in Dev Mode
+Double initialization in Dev Mode

 This is expected with React 19 StrictMode.
 The hasInitialized ref guard prevents issues.
 In production builds, StrictMode is disabled and this won’t occur.